Post-Pregnancy Care After C-section/Vaginal Birth

 - Discharge of fluids from your c-section incision.

 - Swelling of hands and legs.

 How to take care of yourself?

 - Take plenty of rest.
 Sleep whenever your baby sleeps.

-- Have a healthy diet with fiber, vitamin, iron, and mineral-rich foods.
+- Have a healthy diet with fiber, vitamins, iron, and mineral-rich foods.

 - Drink plenty of water.

 - Ask others for help.